Frequently Asked Questions

 - There are many flight schools out there that meet the minimum standards, provide sufficient flight training at a low cost, and deliver the necessary certificates.
 We believe in going beyond the minimum standards and providing excellence in flight training and it shows in the quality of candidates we deliver to our airline partners.
-Our cadets understand the Aerosim Difference on day one of flight training and so do our airline partners – based on our various partnership agreements with top regional airlines.
+Our cadets understand the L3 Difference on day one of flight training and so do our airline partners – based on our various partnership agreements with top regional airlines.

-FAA 1st, 2nd or 3rd Class Medical Certificates are valid for training at Aerosim Flight Academy, but the appropriate certificate will depend on your training goals and objectives.
+FAA 1st, 2nd or 3rd Class Medical Certificates are valid for training at L3 Airline Academy, but the appropriate certificate will depend on your training goals and objectives.
 At a minimum, a student pilot needs a third class medical to flight train and to flight instruct and a first class medical to work for the airlines.
 If you are planning on becoming a professional airline pilot, we recommend you get a First Class FAA Medical Certificate right away.
 Veteran students wishing to utilize their VA educational benefits must maintain a first or second class medical certificate.

 Can a student chose their own flight instructor?

-No. Flight instructors are assigned based on availability.
+Flight instructors are assigned based on availability.
 All flight instructors are trained to the highest level of safety and standardization ensuring all students will be trained to some of the highest standards in the industry.

 If I enroll in your school's program will I be guaranteed a job when I finish?